A note on Sarnak's density hypothesis for $\textrm{Sp}_4$

 \section{Introduction}

 The generalized Ramanujan conjecture is a central and very difficult problem in the theory of automorphic forms.
 For ${\rm GL}_n$ it predicts that all cuspidal representations are tempered.
 It has been known for a long time that this does not directly generalize to other groups, see \cite{Sa4}.
 The known counter examples to the naive Ramanujan conjecture are all cuspidal associated to parabolics (in short CAP).
 The correct generalized Ramanujan conjecture now states that all cuspidal non CAP forms are tempered.
 But even for ${\rm GL}_2$, where no CAP forms appear, the Ramanujan conjecture is still out of reach in general.
-Therefore, in practice, one often tries to replace the full conjecture by certain approximations.
-One such approximation is Sarnak's density hypothesis, which predicts (in a precise quantitative way) that exceptions to the general Ramanujan conjecture are rare.
+Therefore, in practice, one often tries to replace the full conjecture by suitable approximations.
+One such approximation is Sarnak's density hypothesis, which predicts in a precise quantitative way that exceptions to the generalized Ramanujan conjecture are rare.
 This density hypothesis has the advantage that it can be formulated for the full discrete spectrum and it is expected to hold uniformly in great generality.
-(In particular it contains CAP forms and residual forms.
+In particular, it includes both CAP forms and residual forms.
 As we will see below this feature is of particular importance in the context of this note.